opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 For example, by placing hooks on the drawings of the trunk and on the limbs where they have to be connected, and defining the links by using hooks instead of centers, the limbs will follow the trunk even if it is bending.

-The Skeleton tool ( |Toonz71_341| ) allows you both to set a hook as the pivot point for the section, and to link it to a specific hook of another section visible in the work area.
+The Skeleton tool (|skeleton|) allows you both to set a hook as the pivot point for the section, and to link it to a specific hook of another section visible in the work area.

 Hooks have to be placed for all the sections where you want the pivot points to be.
 For example, a trunk may have five hooks, one for the head, two for the arms and two for the legs; a forearm may have two hooks, one for the elbow and one for the wrist.

-When using the Hook tool ( |Toonz71_342| ) for defining hooks for the model sections, the Snap option can be activated (see
+When using the Hook tool (|hook|) for defining hooks for the model sections, the Snap option can be activated (see

 :ref:`Using Hooks <using_hooks>`  ).
 In this way it is possible to place hooks exactly in the same position of hooks defined for other animation levels visible in the work area, or, in case the level is a Toonz vector level, at the center of closed shapes (e.g. rectangles, circles or single vector shapes closed with the Tape tool).